 Fearless and charming Giselle has a lot of people supporting her beginnings and views:

 ”I’m not the kind of person that plans out everything before starting something.
 That is to say, I just start walking and come across problems that I have to solve (which I love) along the way.
 So it helped me a lot, to have no fear or doubts and just see every little thing as an important part of the process.

 Despite the fact that not many people around me run their own businesses, my friends and family turned out to have amazing skills that came very handy.
 For example, my boyfriend builds a website.
 While another friend is a business consultant and another one is incredibly fast and skilled as a candlemaker and so on.
 Also, I have two marvelous interns that are just the best with designing and branding.
 I have many people coming over to help me a day or two in the studio and that is just fantastic!’ — Giselle Habraken.

-For Giselle, the main struggle throughout operating Brandt was the planning of production.
-After only a year her hand made candles couldn’t fit in Giselle’s room anymore — the place where everything started.
-At this point, back then she had to find another studio.
-Of course, she soon grew out of that one as well and currently candle business is living in a studio in Utrecht, but not for long.
+Throughout operating Brandt, the main struggle for Giselle was with the planning of production.
+Only after a year of work Giselle’s candles couldn’t fit in her room anymore — the place where everything started.
+During that moment she had to find another studio.
+Similarly soon she grew out of that one too and currently candle business is living in a studio in Utrecht, yet not for long.

-All Brandt candles are produced sustainable: soy wax, cotton wick, and natural oils.
-Nevertheless, this is not all: she uses eco ink for labels, reuses all boxes and filling materials received from suppliers, the website is running on green energy.
+Moreover, Brandt candles are produced sustainable: soy wax, cotton wick, and natural oils.
+In addition, she uses eco ink for labels, reuses all boxes and filling materials received from suppliers.
+Not least to mention that her website is running on green energy.

 ‘Every time I’m making a batch of that scent I am back in the water.
 And I just love to listen to my customers’ memories and associations while they are sniffing the candle.’